SB-540

 Plain Language

-Operators may not knowingly and intentionally program or cause their conversational AI service to represent that it provides professional mental or behavioral health care.
-The prohibition requires both knowledge and intent — inadvertent or emergent AI outputs claiming to be a mental health professional would not violate this provision unless the operator knowingly caused or programmed the behavior.
-The scope is limited to 'explicit' representations; implicit suggestions that fall short of explicit claims may not be covered.
+Operators may not knowingly and intentionally program or cause a conversational AI service to represent that it provides professional mental or behavioral health care.
+The mens rea standard is high — 'knowingly and intentionally' — meaning accidental or emergent AI outputs claiming to be a mental health professional would not violate this provision unless the operator deliberately caused or programmed the system to do so.
+The prohibition covers explicit representations only, not implied suggestions.

 Statutory Text